iron-cage/sdk/deploy/gar/readme.md

 terraform init   -backend-config="bucket=${TF_VAR_BUCKET_NAME}"   -backend-config="prefix=gar/state"
 ```

-> 💡 You can reuse the same **GCS backend bucket** that you created in your GCS or GCE Terraform projects.
+> 💡 You can reuse the same **GCS backend bucket** that you created in your GCS or HETZNER Terraform projects.

 If you prefer **local state**, you can remove or adjust the backend block in `main.tf`.